Would You Eat at a Food Truck at The UP Pool?

 So, what says you, UP swimmer?

-28 comments to "Would You Eat at a Food Truck at The UP Pool?"
+28 thoughts on “Would You Eat at a Food Truck at The UP Pool?

 I definitely think introducing competition would be a good thing.
 Almost anything tastes good when you’re at the pool, but the current food is pretty gross.
 Some healtier options would also be a nice addition.